fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-itl-lab.md

 ![Icinga Web 2 Director](./img/biti-ipm-icinga-itl-4.png)

-In this case, the agent on the node client has identitied the two users who are currently logged in and generated a WARNING status.
-The message disappears as soon as all users have logged out again.
+In this case, the agent on the node client has identified the two users currently logged in and generated a WARNING status.
+The message disappears after a few minutes, once all users have logged out again.

 ![Icinga Web 2 Director](./img/biti-ipm-icinga-itl-5.png)

-However, all past incidents are stored within Icinga2 and can be retrieved at any time.
-Just click on `Users` in the section "Recently Recovered Services", then select the `History` tab.
+Even if past incidents disappear, however, they are stored in Icinga2 and can be retrieved at any time.
+Simply click on `Users` in the "Recently Restored Services" section and then select the `History` tab.

 ![Icinga Web 2 Director](./img/biti-ipm-icinga-itl-6.png)

+The History tab shows details of all past incidents related to the Check User command.
+Similary, you can check the history of other incidents as well.

 ## Hands-on

 ### What you will learn:

-This Hands-on differs from other lessons.
-This Hands-on wants you to explore some of the check_commands which are provided by Icinga2 per default.
+This hands-on differs from other lessons.
+This hands-on wants you to explore some of the check_commands which are provided by Icinga2 by default.

 In this codelab, you will learn